 A word of caution: Those who suffer from kidney stones are recommended to limit foods containing oxalate.

-Ginger contains oxalate although in small amounts.
-Oxalate is found in most plant based foods including herbs.
-It is anti nutrient and binds to certain minerals, such as calcium for an example and prevent their absorption in the digestive tract.
+It i said that Ginger contains oxalate although in small amounts.
+Oxalate is an anti nutrient compound and binds to certain minerals, like calcium, among others and prevent their absorption in the digestive tract.
+It is found in most plant based foods and herbs.

-Overaccumulation of calcium oxalate in the urine leads to calcium oxalate stones.
+Research reveals that overaccumulation of calcium and oxalate in the urine leads to calcium oxalate stones.

 Ginger, is the herb consumed worldwide and is loved by many purely for its medicinal properties and for its flavor which gives the foods a nice kick.
-It has been around for thousands of years.
+It has been around since ancient times.

 While ginger has been used as a culinary spice for many years.
 Traditional medicine such as Ayurvedic and Chinese have been using ginger root to tread ailments ranging from cold, nausea, indigestion and so forth .